lucabnt/lbwebsite/content/blog/tuebingen_collection.md

 ### 20/

 [Burg Hohenzollern](https://en.wikipedia.org/wiki/Hohenzollern_Castle) is one of the most scenic castles in the area.
-This photo was taken from the Zoller Horn, during [an hike]().
+This photo was taken from the Zoller Horn, during [a hike]().

 {{< pixelfed src="https://pixelfed.uno/p/bonte.lu/494518310869820942/embed?caption=false&likes=false&layout=compact"   >}}

 ### 21/

 Another hiking destination is the [Schönbuchturm](https://goo.gl/maps/RF1kAE8EHus7BjDr6) in Herrenberg.
-I you are crazy enough, you could [go there by foot, and come back]().
+If you are crazy enough, you could [go there by foot, and come back]().

 {{< pixelfed src="https://pixelfed.uno/p/bonte.lu/494518621748491793/embed?caption=false&likes=false&layout=compact"   >}}

 ### 22/

-[Herrenberg](https://en.wikipedia.org/wiki/Herrenberg) is a small, but cute town, not far away from Tübingen.
+[Herrenberg](https://en.wikipedia.org/wiki/Herrenberg) is a small, but cute, town not far away from Tübingen.

 {{< pixelfed src="https://pixelfed.uno/p/bonte.lu/494522026542351967/embed?caption=false&likes=false&layout=compact"   >}}